cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

 The **EXISTS** operator precedes a subquery; there is no operand before the **EXISTS** keyword.
 An **EXISTS** expression evaluates to ``True`` only if the subquery returns one or more rows.
 The actual data from the subquery is ignored, so you can put anything you want in the **SELECT** clause.
 We will use a constant ``1`` in our examples, just to emphasize that the data we are returning is unimportant.

 Many uncorrelated subqueries can be rewritten as correlated subqueries using **EXISTS**.
-For example, to find all books that have won awards, we can either do
+For example, to find all books that have won awards, we can either write

 ::